 Research

-My PhD project, supervised by Prof. Francesca Toni at Imperial College, works towards creating transparent techniques for causal discovery and its use in machine learning predictions, leveraging argumentation.
+My PhD thesis, supervised by Prof. Francesca Toni and titled “Causal Discovery for Trustworthy Artificial Intelligence” worked towards creating transparent techniques for causal discovery and its use in machine learning predictions, leveraging argumentation.
 Causal discovery is about drawing a graph of the relationships influencing an observed phenomenon.
 Argumentation is a form of non-monotonic reasoning useful for resolving coflicts in a debate.
-We are creating a system that allows humans and machines to debate about causality.
-This will highlight cause-effect relationships, giving decision-makers the levers to drive the outcomes they seek.
+We created systems that allow humans and machines to debate about causality.
+This highlights cause-effect relationships, giving decision-makers the levers to drive the outcomes they seek.

-Talks & Publications
+Publications

 Shapley-PC: Constraint-based Causal Structure Learning with Shapley Values